 Beyond that, less technical users may be confused or generally concerned about the email.
 In these cases, it’s important to clarify that if they didn’t request the email, it’s safe to ignore it.
 And finally, make sure there’s an easy way for them to contact support or get help if they’re concerned about the security of their account.

-What are some key considerations or common mistakes with password reset emails? #
+What are some common mistakes with password reset emails? #

 This is more of an implementation detail with the underlying password management, but it’s common enough and significant enough that it warrants addressing here.
 If a password email ever contains a password, something is implicitly wrong with how passwords are being managed in the system.
 Period.
 Solving the problem will likely require engineering changes, but it should be a huge red flag if you ever see a password in an email.
 In place of passwords, the emails should only send temporary and secure URLs for users to change their password.